What They Do: Postsecondary education administrators oversee student services, academics, and faculty research at colleges and universities.

 How to Become One: Postsecondary education administrators typically need a master’s degree.
 However, there will be some opportunities for those with a bachelor’s degree.
 Employers typically prefer to hire candidates who have experience working in a postsecondary education administrative office, especially for occupations such as registrars and academic deans.

-Job Outlook: Employment of postsecondary education administrators is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Expected growth may result from increasing student enrollment in colleges and universities.
+Job Outlook: Employment of postsecondary education administrators is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of postsecondary education administrators with similar occupations.